1 What is Data?

 Quantitative data can be broken up into two more categories.
 We will say the data is Continuous if it can take on infinitely many values in a given interval.
 What this essentially means is that if it makes sense to add additional decimal places then it is probably continuous data.
 Examples of this include temperature (it makes sense for something to be 74.3\(^\circ\) F or even 74.3138\(^\circ\) F if our measurement device is precise enough), weight, and time.
 We need to be careful, as continuous data does not mean that it is continuously changing, it means that it can take any value in an interval.

 The other type of quantitative data will be Discrete data.
 If our data can only take on certain values in a given interval then it will be Discrete data.
-This includes the number of people at a party (it has to be a whole number as we can’t have 13.47 people…), a person’s shoe size, and the amount of money they have in their wallet.
+This includes the number of people at a party (it has to be a whole number as we can’t have a fraction of a person), a person’s shoe size, and the amount of money they have in their wallet.
 Notice that some of these may have decimal places, like shoe size, but still be considered discrete data since it does not make sense to have an additional decimal place.
 One mistake students often make is saying that there is a finite number of possibilities for discrete data.
 This is false, there can be an infinite number of values (theoretically there be \(0, 1, 2, 3, \cdots\) all the way to infinity number of people in a room, but it has to be a whole number) as long as the data can only take on certain values in the interval.

 Qualitative (categorical) data can also be broken up into two groups.
 These groups depend on whether the data can be ordered or not.
 Nominal data has no implied ordering.
 Examples of this might be gender, color, or fruits as it does not make sense to say that one ordering is correct (it doesn’t make sense to say male comes before female or vice versa).
 Ordinal data can be ordered.
 This might include grade classification (Freshman, Sophomore, Junior, Senior), letter grades, and drink sizes (small, medium, and large).
 All of these make sense to put in a specific order.